russelsantos19/100-days-of-code/r1-log.md

 ### R1D94
 Spent 3-4 hours in coding today.
 And I'd be able to put a date in my appointments application.
 There's a lot to do in this project.
 I also had to add the time per appointment.
 Today I learn the importance of a unique key in v-for vuejs.

+### R1D95
+I'd be able to 'display' the date for each appointment in my appointments project.
+You can now view your appointments on different days and toggle between days.
+I also insert an input tag in each cell to be able to use the v-model.